H2 vs. Hammer Direct Drive

-The sensation when you transition from a flat road onto an incline is familiar, with a gear changes corresponding to what we would expect to feel on a road bike riding outdoors.
-The Kicker has a much harsher ramp up in resistance on steep grades, with a sensation more akin to riding with the brakes on than what you get with the Hammer Direct.
-The Hammer Direct had the longest wind-down time of any trainer we tested at 2:30 compared to the just :53 seconds on the Kickr.
-This long wind down time makes descents and coasting on the flats in SIM mode fell much more realistic.
+The sensation when you transition from a flat road to an incline is familiar, with a gear changes corresponding to what we would expect to feel on a road bike riding outdoors.
+The Kicker has a much harsher ramp up in resistance on steep grades, with a sensation more akin to riding with the brakes on than what you get with the Hammer Direct and Neo.
+The Hammer Direct had the longest wind-down time of any trainer we tested at 2:30 compared to just 53 seconds on the Kickr.
+This long wind down time makes descents and coasting on the flats in SIM mode feel much more realistic.
 It is basically what you would expect to feel on the road in similar conditions.
+The exceptional Tacx Neo Smart, using its virtual flywheel, can wholly simulate a descent when it's plugged in.

 Rider Power Output Changes

-Both the Hammer Direct and the Kickr respond well to rider power output change when riding in SIM mode.
-The Hammer narrowly edges out the Kicker due to its superior handling of sudden hard efforts, such as an acceleration on a climb.
+The Hammer Direct, Neo, and Kickr all respond well to rider power output change when riding in SIM mode.
+The Hammer narrowly edges out the Kicker due to its superior handling of sudden hard efforts, such as an acceleration on a climb, while the Neo slightly edges the Hammer out.
 The Kickr has a tendency to miss the first few seconds of increased effort and will read a much lower wattage than actual output.
-The Hammer Direct seems to deal with this better and matches wattage readings well as compared to a Quarq crank based power meter.
-This likely has more to do with software than the physical components of the unit, but it is worth noting the discrepancy.
+The Hammer Direct and Neo Smart seem to deal with this better and match wattage readings well as compared to a Quarq crank based power meter.
+This may have more to do with software than the physical components of the unit, but it is worth noting the discrepancy.

 The Hammer Direct scores a 6/10, as one of the easier smart trainers to setup, primarily due to its ease of use compared to tire drive trainers following initial setup.
 We break setup into two categories: initial and ongoing.